toebeann/gib/README.md

 > when I can.

 > [!NOTE]\
-> These usage instructions were written for macOS Sonoma.
-The instructions below
+> These usage instructions were originally written with macOS Sonoma in mind.
-> should work for other versions of macOS, but there may be some slight
+> The instructions below should work for other versions of macOS, but there
-> differences.
+> may be some slight differences.

 #### Prerequisites